walmartlabs/thorax/README.md

 Append a model (which will used to generate a new `itemView` or render an `itemTemplate`) or a view at a given index in the `CollectionView`.
 If passing a view as the first argument `index` may be a model which will be used to look up the index.

 By default this will trigger a `rendered:item` event, `silent: true` may be passed in the options hash to prevent this.
-To also prevent the appeneded item from being filtered if an `itemFilter` is present pass `filter: false` in the options hash.
+To also prevent the appended item from being filtered if an `itemFilter` is present pass `filter: false` in the options hash.

 ### removeItem *view.removeItem(model)*